DustinH/permissions/README.md

 `ClaimsPrincipal` comes with a collection of claims associated with the user.
 This library determines if a Claim *exists* or *does not exist*.
 If a claim *exists* then a user is allowed to perform that action, otherwise they are not allowed to.

 **Note: while you could create more complex logic in your abilities, try to distinguish between an ability and business rule.
-Business rules, should be implemented in your application, and not as an `Ability`.**
+Business rules should be implemented in your application, and not as an `Ability`.**

 ## Getting Started